ppy/osu-wiki/wiki/Skinning/osu!/en.md

 Notes:

-- This is positioned around 397px vertically.
+- This element is positioned around 397px vertically.
-- Tints red over time (this is the time indicator).
+- Tinted red over time (this is the time indicator).
-- This is the highest layer.
+- This element is the highest layer.

 ## Particles